Expert Advice on How to Easily Switch Jobs when Pregnant (Do and Don’ts)

 You must be aware of what maternity benefits you will get by making the job change.
 Without clarity on this matter, you may not be able to compare what you stand to get or lose at your old job versus what you may get at the new job.

-Do not sign the contract before understanding what your maternity leave will look like.
 It will be crucial in deciding if switching jobs when pregnant is the best decision compared to just waiting till you give birth before moving to another company.

 Some companies will offer these benefits after you have worked at the company for over 1 year.
 This may not apply to you since you are already pregnant.